-- holders of subclass 410 (retirement) and 405 (investor retirement) visas from 1 July 2019 - Australian-based developers subject to satisfying requirements relating to the construction and sale of new homes on the acquired land - developers of Build to Rent properties subject to satisfying requirements relating to the construction of such properties, from 1 July 2020.
+- holders of subclass 410 (retirement) and 405 (investor retirement) visas from 1 July 2019 - Australian-based developers subject to satisfying requirements relating to the construction and sale of new homes on the acquired land - developers of Build to Rent properties subject to satisfying requirements relating to the construction of such properties, from 1 July 2020 - citizens of New Zealand, Finland, Germany, India, Japan, Norway, South Africa, and Switzerland due to inconsistency with international tax treaties entered into by the Australian Government with these nations.

-A2.3 General insurance duty
+A2.4 General insurance duty

-The benchmark tax base for general insurance is all premiums paid for insurance policies, excluding life insurance, insurance covering property of the Crown in right of New South Wales, crop and livestock insurance and lenders mortgage insurance.
+The benchmark tax base for general insurance is all premiums paid for insurance policies.
+General insurance does not include life insurance or life insurance riders.
 The benchmark tax rate is 9 per cent of the premium paid.